forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ## Enable Einstein for Developers

-An Admin can enable Einstein for Developers in a supported Salesforce org by following the given steps.
+When you enable Einstein for Developers in a supported Salesforce org, all users in the org have access to the feature.

 1. From Setup, enter Einstein for Developers in the Quick Find box, then select Einstein for Developers.
    - If you don’t see Einstein for Developers as an option under Setup in your Developer Edition org, it was likely created before Einstein for Developers was introduced and doesn’t have the correct permissions.
 To continue, create another Developer Edition org.